jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

     348b319579e3   none                  null      local
 ```

-**2:**  Modify the docker-compose.yaml file from lesson 1 by adding the network (airflow2025_default) info and removing away the pgAdmin service
+**3:**  Modify the docker-compose.yaml file from lesson 1 by adding the network (airflow2025_default) info and removing away the pgAdmin service. docker-compose-lesson1.yaml should look like this:

 ```dockerfile

 services:
   pgdatabase: